satpalsr/sdk/docs/server.hytopia.audiomanager.md

 ## Remarks

-The AudioManager is created internally as a singleton for each
+The AudioManager is created internally as a singleton for each [World](./server.world.md) instance in a game server and should never be instantiated directly.
+It allows retrieval of all loaded audio, entity attached audio, looped audio, and more.

 The constructor for this class is marked as internal.
 Third-party code should not call the constructor directly or create subclasses that extend the `AudioManager` class.